-The other night I was out with some friends eating briny food at Jacob’s Pickles (yes, sometimes I go to Manhattan) and the subject, as it sometimes does, turned to therapy.
+The other night I was out with some friends eating briny food at Jacob’s Pickles and the subject, as it sometimes does, turned to therapy.

 I was being asked how to get the most out of therapy—how to be successful at it.
-They were talking about their own experiences in therapy and that they like their therapist, but…they sometimes didn’t tell their therapist everything…they even lied sometimes.
+They were talking about their own experiences in therapy–when you have nothing to talk about, when you want something more, when you want it to end, why men don’t go to therapy–and that they like their therapist, but…they sometimes didn’t tell their therapist everything…they even lied sometimes.

 We spoke about how therapy is a process and how it takes time to trust someone, and that’s a good thing.

 It’s not a bad idea to wait to talk about certain personal events only when you’re ready to do so.
 When people do the opposite I often find myself helping them slow down.
 I’ve found that if someone “gives away” too much too soon they often end services early.
 They may leave that first session wondering why they told that stranger—because when we begin we are strangers—way too much.

 I make it clear that I’m not reigning them in because I can’t handle their story, but I’m supporting them in seeing how healing is a process.